luizbgomide/EclipsePhase2e-ptbr/src.clean_html/04/01-character-stats.md

 ## Motivations

-Your motivations define your character's personal agenda, beliefs, and long-term goals.
+Your motivations define your character’s personal agenda, beliefs, and long-term goals.
 They help you earn Rez Points for character advancement and cope with mental trauma.
 [Step 13: Motivations](../04/16-step-13-motivations.md).